nmarsollier/nmarsollier/README.md

 **Senior Software Engineer II**
 **Duration**: 07/2016 - 05/2020
 **Project**: Organizer App
+**Achievements**:

+- I was the one person Android project against the job done by 12 iOS devs on the other app.
+- Fully Refactor the app 2 times to adapt to new patterns. (java to kotlin, kotlin to MVVM reactive architecture)

 - Responsible for all architectural and development decisions.
 - Refactored the application twice to improve performance, maintainability, and scalability.